Tensorial charge assignments in unitary groups: Applications

 \section{Applications}

 In this section, we apply the method discussed above by considering representations in the following cases: A) $SU(2)\otimes U(1)$ as in the strong isospin formalism or in the electroweak standard model; B) $SU(3)\otimes U(1)$ with a general $\alpha_8$ that defines these types of theories; C) $SU(5)$, which contains a color symmetry that has nothing to do with electric charges, and D) special cases including the color $SU(3)_C$ and horizontal symmetries.
+The following examples do not propose any new rules for charge quantization; rather, they demonstrate how the tensor-index formulation can be used in practice as a bookkeeping device for already known representations.